USTC-AIS-Lab/TSFDO/README.md

 </p>

 <p align="center">
   <em>figure5.
-State estimates and ground truth of Robot 4 on sequence Lawn_1 of our custom dataset Campus</em>
+State estimates and ground truth of Robot 4 on sequence Lawn_1 of our custom dataset</em>
 </p>

 This figure shows the comparison among ego-state estimates (blue solid line) , self-state estimates (red solid line), and groud truth on Sequence-UAV_1(Lawn_1).
 It is demonstrated that the UWB-based update effectively improves the accuracy of self-state estimates, even in cases where the self-state estimates are already relatively accurate.